 -

-- As demand for nature-based solutions rises, how is natural capital, particularly carbon, being recognised, verified, and financed as a credible asset class?
+- As demand for nature-based solutions rises, how is natural capital being recognised and financed as a credible asset class?

 - What frameworks are needed to standardise valuation, benchmarking, and impact measurement to unlock institutional capital at scale?